opensearch-project/data-prepper/data-prepper-plugins/elasticsearch/security.md

         hosts: ["https://your-fgac-amazon-elasticssearch-service-endpoint"]
         aws_sigv4: true
   ```
+Run `aws configure` using the AWS CLI to set your credentials to the master IAM user.

- * Internal database for your master user in FGAC domain, configure the sink as below,
+ * If you use internal database for your master user in FGAC domain, configure the sink as below,

  ```
  sink: